Julynx/markdown_convert_explorer/README.md

 ## Usage

+> [!NOTE]
-> Note: If you just installed the `markdown-convert` package, you may need to log out and log back in for the command to be registered to your PATH.
+> If you just installed the `markdown-convert` package, you may need to log out and log back in for the command to be registered to your PATH.

 - Right click any Markdown file, then click `Convert to PDF`.
 - For real-time conversion to PDF, click `Convert to PDF (live)`.